Skip to main content

 2. Durable Execution with Workflows

 Next, we want to durably execute our application: guarantee that it inserts exactly one database record per guestbook signature, even if interrupted or restarted.
 DBOS makes this easy with workflows.
 We can add durable execution to our app with just four lines of code and an import statement.
-Copy the following into your main.py.
+Copy the following code into your greeting_guestbook/main.py, replacing its existing contents:

 import logging